CaseyBAbdula/Translate_Revamped/README.md

 ## Usage Instructions
 ### To turn on the proxy
 1. Click on the ![icon][icon16] icon in the upper right corner
-2. If you see the words "Enabled", you should be able to bypass the schools filters.
-If you instead see "Disabled", click in the on-off switch.
-It should now be enabled
+2. To enable, look at the switch in the top right corner.
+If it says "on", then you should be good.
+If it says "off", click on it to toggle the proxy on
 ### To translate
  The translate function only works when your proxy is enabled.
-To translate text, just highlight it with the proxy enabled
+To translate text, just highlight it with the proxy enabled, or click on the icon in the tray and input what you want translated into the input box and hit the enter key or click on the "Translate" button

 #### Contact:
 Email: casey.b.abdula@gmail.com